keithalewis/math/simple.md

 classoption: fleqn
 fleqn: true
 abstract: |
- Every arbitrage-free pricing model is parameterized by a vector-valued martingale and a positive adapted process.
-There is no need to restrict models to Ito processes and use partial differential equations.
+ Every arbitrage-free model is parameterized by a positive measure process.
+ There is no need to restrict
+ models to Ito processes and use partial differential equations.
 There is also no need for utility functions or market equilibrium assumptions.
  In fact, there is no need for probability measures.
 The Unified Model